openvinotoolkit/open_model_zoo/models/public/brain-tumor-segmentation-0001/brain-tumor-segmentation-0001.md

 ### Original model

-Probabilities of the given voxel to be in the corresponding class, name - `softmax_lbl3`, shape - `1,4,128,128,128`, output data format is `B,C,D,H,W` where:
+Probabilities of the given voxel to be in the corresponding class, name - `softmax_lbl3`, shape - `1, 4, 128, 128, 128`, output data format is `B, C, D, H, W`, where:

 - `B` - batch size
 - `C` - channel